Follow these tips to use guest posting for building your brand’s online profile

 The first rule of guest posting for backlinks: DO NOT USE GUEST POSTING FOR BACKLINKS.

 Successful guest blogging has never been backlink-focused.
-Since the whole point is to build authority and build your readership, any backlinks you receive are just incidental.
+Since the whole point is to build authority and grow readership, any backlinks you receive are incidental.
 If you approach guest blogging with backlinks as your main goal, there is a possibility that you might target low-quality sites or compromise on content quality.

 Make sure that you have a viable brand.
-Your sites, your design, authority signals, content, domain, and focus will definitely impact whether your guest posts get accepted.
-Most high-quality blogs and editors will not want to link to sites that are filled with low-quality content, no matter how great the guest post is.
+Your sites, design, authority signals, content, domain, and focus will determine if your guest posts get accepted.
+Most high-quality blogs and editors will not want to link to sites with low-quality content, no matter how great the guest post is.
 Your brand should include:

-In order to continue guest posting in top publications, you need to have at least one high-quality guest post published on a reputed site.
+To continue posting in top publications, have at least one high-quality guest post published on a reputed site.
 You need to give editors an example of your writing style and quality.
-If you have not guest posted before, you should write a great post and get it published on a known site in your niche.
+If you have not guest-posted before, you should write a great post and get it published on a known site in your niche.

 Guest Blogging Campaign

-To start a guest blogging campaign, you need to start with a list of guest posting targets.
+Create a list of guest posting targets.
 There are multiple ways that you can find these opportunities.
-These include the Google search method, the Influencer method, the Competitor backlinks method, the Buzzsumo method.
+These include:

 After implementing those methods, you will have quite a list of dozens of guest blogging targets.
 You will have a good mix between high-authority sites and low-grade blogs.
 From the list, you need to figure out:

-- Content quality: Go through a few blogs to see what kind of content they normally posts.
-It is advised to go for high-quality sites.
+• Content quality: Review a few blogs to see what content they normally post.
+Choose high-quality sites.

-- Engagement: How many shares does a typical post have?
-A highly engaged audience is definitely a good sign.
+• Engagement: How many shares does a typical post have?
+A highly engaged audience is a good sign.

 Email Addresses And Building Relationships

-Once you have created your list, you can start approaching guest post targets by finding their email addresses and building relationships.
+Once you have created your list, start approaching guest post targets by finding their email addresses and building relationships.
 You can use the services of a PR agency like Pressfarm to find media outlets to email.
 With a curated media list from our account executive, you can connect with the best journalists in your niche.
-Additionally, both our Launch and Campaign packages include engaging guest posts from expert writers.
+Our Launch and Campaign packages include engaging guest posts from expert writers.

 From there, you will have to come up with guest post ideas.
-You should build your ideas around what is already known to work on the blog you’re targeting.
-When you send your target blogs an idea that has worked in the past.
-They are more likely to give you a guest post spot.
-It is also important to keep the audience’s expertise level in mind and since one of your objectives is to build backlinks.
-You should try to pick up ideas that align with your site as well.
+Build your ideas around what is already known to work on the blog you’re targeting.
+When you send your target blogs an idea that has worked in the past, they are more likely to give you a guest post spot.
+It is also important to keep the audience’s expertise level in mind since one of your objectives is to build backlinks.
+Pick up ideas that align with your site as well.

-The general next step is to pitch your idea to blogs and media outlets about your idea and see if they will pick it up.
-Cold email pitching is a very common way to go about doing this.
+Pitch your idea to blogs and media outlets and see if they will pick it up.
+Cold email pitching is one way to go about doing this.
 Once your idea is approved, you can start creating the content by focusing on readability, including custom images, and getting contextual backlinks.

 Guest posting email templates

-As mentioned before, cold email pitches can be quite an effective way to get your guest post request accepted.
-Here are some templates that you can take a look at to reach your goals.
+As mentioned before, cold email pitches are effective in getting your guest post request accepted.
+Here are some cold-emailing templates to consider:

 #1 – Template 1

-With this email, you should let the recipient know that you aren’t just a random person looking for a guest posting opportunity.
-But that you are a regular reader of their blog.
+This email lets the recipient know you aren’t just a random person looking for a guest posting opportunity but are a regular reader of their blog.
 Build a relationship with them and possibly showcase some of your achievements and guest posts on other popular websites.

 Hello, [Name]

-I’ve been an avid reader of [Blog Name] for some time now – and I enjoy reading your blog on a regular basis.
+I’ve been an avid reader of [Blog Name] for some time now.

-I’ve been researching on an idea for a blog-post about [Blog Post Title] – and then I thought that this could be a great contribution for your audience.
+I’ve been researching an idea for a blog post about [Blog Post Title].
+I thought this could be a great contribution to your audience.

 The summary of the post that I’m writing is…